Photon region boundary for stationary axisymmetric black holes: Stationary axisymmetric black hole metric

 where $p_i$ is the null four-momentum vector.
 The kinetic term $K(r,\theta)$ and the potential term $V(r,\theta)$ are defined as,

 The potential $V(r,\theta)$ can also be expressed in terms of the covariant metric components $g_{tt}$, $g_{t\phi}$ and $g_{\phi \phi}$ using the conserved quantities derived from the symmetries of the spacetime.
-With the conserved quantities, namely the energy $E$ and the angular momentum $L$ of a photon, associated with the killing vectors $\partial_{t}$ and $\partial_{\phi}$, the potential term takes the form \cite{LR Stability in UCOs}
+With the conserved quantities, namely the energy $E$ and the angular momentum $L$ of a photon, associated with the Killing vectors $\partial_{t}$ and $\partial_{\phi}$, the potential term takes the form \cite{LR Stability in UCOs}

 where $D=g_{t\phi}^2-g_{tt} g_{\phi\phi}$ is the determinant of the 2-dimensional metric in $(t,\phi)$ spacetime.
 We consider the determinant $D$ to be non-zero everywhere outside the event horizon, thus enabling the existence of well-defined contravariant components of this 2-dimensional metric.
-One notes that, outside the horizon, at the SLS, $g_{tt}=0$, implying $D>0$ and thus constraining the determinant $D$ to be positive everywhere outside the event horizon.
+Note that, outside the horizon, at the SLS, $g_{tt}=0$ and hence $D>0$.
+This further implies that the determinant $D$ is positive everywhere outside the event horizon.
 Furthermore, we assume the event horizon to be a Killing horizon with the metric functions following $g_{t\phi}^2-g_{tt} g_{\phi\phi}=0$ at the horizon $r_H$ \cite{Stationary BHs and LRs}.
 In the black hole spacetimes, we then have $D>0$ outside the event horizon and $D=0$ on the null hypersurface of the black hole horizon.